|

-Knowing a bit about a composer as a person often adds to the perception of her music.
-Click on some of Alex Shapiro's essays, excerpted below, and enjoy reading about everything from inspiring maestros to bighorn sheep. |
+Click on some of Alex Shapiro's personal essays linked on this page, and enjoy reading about everything from inspiring maestros to bighorn sheep.

 |